DavidsonGroup/longhaul/README.md

 > nrow(deduplicated_df)
 [1] 4
 ```
-The resulting deduplicated_df should contain 4 rows including the mapping of D1 to D4.

 ##### Domain Phasing: blessy.domainPhasing(mapping_df)
 The blessy.domainPhasing() generates the DoCo string of transcripts with matched domains and includes them to the mapping data frame.
 The function iterates through the domains in each transcript based on their coordinates and strand direction, and output the DoCo string in a new 'DoCo' column.
 [FUTURE WORK]: The function offers the option to either include genomic coordinates of each domain in the DoCo string or not, affecting the number of DoCo class for transcript aggregation.